vue-gl/vue-gl/docs/README.md

 {:toc}

 ## Overview
 [Vue.js](https://vuejs.org) components for reactive 3D rendering.
 Depends on [three.js](https://threejs.org/).

 You can render 3D components on canvas by coding custom html tags.
-It's not only for integration with other Vue.js applications, but also for drawing 3D graphics more easier!
+It's useful not only for integration with other Vue.js applications, but also for drawing 3D graphics more easier!

 ## Getting started